Founded in 2012 NAORCA Worldwide has grown to over 3200 members globally on our LinkedIn site.

-We are now working with business solution providers globally.
-We are passionate and dedicated in assisting businesses with retail fraud detection and fraud prevention issues.
-We strongly believe we can make a global impact through consulting, networking, collaboration, education, training and promoting ORC awareness.
+We are now working with businesses globally.
+We are passionate and dedicated in assisting businesses with theft and fraud detection and fraud prevention.

-In 2012, our Founder/Executive Director, was asked by Matt Pillar, Editor-in-Chief of Integrated Solution For Retailers , about Organized Retail Crime, and Christopher McGourty noted:
+In 2012, our Founder and Executive Director, was asked by Matt Pillar, Editor-in-Chief of Integrated Solution For Retailers , about theft and fraud in the retail sector, and Christopher McGourty noted:

 “We know that to successfully combat these types of crimes, the retail industry needs new tools and skills that are different from those we’ve used to defeat traditional sources of internal and external shrink;” McGourty explains., “These are often complex financial crimes.
 They, involve fraud and counterfeiting, and they are much more forensics-intensive than typical shoplifting cases.
 As such, they require specific skills, and increased collaboration among private enterprises and law enforcement groups and we hope other businesses and individuals will support our efforts.”

 NAORCA Worldwide is a growing association and dedicated to combat the global epidemic of theft and fraud.
 Industry experts estimate the cost of theft and fraud in the retail sector of the United States is about $40-$50 billion a year and climbing.
 The financial costs means higher prices for consumers and less taxes for state and local governments.
 Many safety and health issues arise to consumers as well because of how product is stored after being stolen.
 Counterfeit products have been linked to other crimes such as Terrorism, Money Laundering, and Cybercrime.